How to Buy Someone Out of a Mortgage

 Get a new mortgage offer

-If you've got the cash to buy out the other owner's equity, you'll just need a lender to grant you sole responsibility over the outstanding debt.
+If you've got the cash to buy out the other owner's equity and take their name off the title, you'll just need a lender to grant you sole responsibility over the outstanding debt.
+If your lender isn't happy with you handling the mortgage payments alone, you might need to remortgage with a different mortgage product.

 If you need to borrow more to fund the buyout, you may find it harder to get a mortgage to cover the whole amount in your sole name.